OutrightWings/CS383-Pong/README.md

 # CS383-Pong
-Assignment 1 for CS383 Software Engineering
+Pong for CS383 Software Engineering

 How to compile this project: